cs1302uga/cs1302-minesweeper-alpha/README.md

    and "reveals" all of the (up to) eight adjacent squares.

-The second part mentioned above can cause one reveal made by the user to result in multiple reveals in the minefield. **This behavior is what the literature is referring to when it talks about recursion in Mineweeper.**
+The second part mentioned above can cause one reveal made by the user to result in multiple reveals in the minefield.
+This behavior is what the literature is referring to when it talks about recursion in Mineweeper.
-Your game does not need to support this behavior.
+**Your game should not support this behavior**.
 If the user reveals one square, then, at most, one square is revealed in the minefield.

 ### Minesweeper Overview